dirkhh/adsb-feeder-image/CONTRIBUTING.md

 By contributing to ADSB.im, you can help make this hobby more accessible to a wider audience, and encourage more people to get involved in the world of ADS-B tracking.

 For simple changes, simply submit a PR.
 For more complex changes, please first create an issue where you outline your ideas and discuss the direction with the maintainer(s).

+The main branch is where releases happen and it should always move in a 'fast-forward' style.
+The dev branch is mostly for testing things with the GitHub Actions pipeline and will see the occasional force-push.